 Learn what happens when you archive a Confluence page, why you should do it, and most importantly - how you can.

-Don’t worry, we’re here to help you archive Confluence pages in just three steps.
-And for a more permanent solution, read our guide on
+In just a few steps, we’ll show you how to archive Confluence pages safely.
+And for a more permanent solution, you can read our guide on

 how to delete Confluence pages.